abdulahjamak/meeting-planner-desktop/README.md

-# meeting-planner-desktop
+# Meeting Planner

-Meeting planner written in JavaFX
+Meeting Planner is a meeting planner written in JavaFX.

-AGPL
+Exports to PDF using iText (https://github.com/itext/itextpdf)
+Also supports emailing and iCalendar file exporting.

+Meeting planner is licensed as AGPL software.